troii/Rudeltippen/README.md

 ===========

 - [Java SDK 1.6+][1]
-- [Play Framework 1.2.x][2]
-- Apache, Nginx or any other HTTP-Server with Proxy-Support
+- Apache, Nginx or any other HTTP-Server with Proxy-Support (Apache recommended)
 - SMTP-Server (SSL/non-SSL)
 - Linux, Mac or Windows
-- MySQL, PostgreSQL, MSSQL or Oracle
+- MySQL, PostgreSQL, MSSQL or Oracle Databse (MySQL recommended)

 Translations
 ===========